Demetri Martin: Career

 Shortly after leaving law school, Martin started performing stand-up in the summer of 1997.
+He was an intern for The Daily Show in 1997, and in 2001 he had a set featured on the NBC late night stand up comedy showcase Late Friday.
 In 2001, Martin caught his first big break in stand-up comedy when he appeared on Comedy Central's stand-up showcase Premium Blend.
 At the 2003 Edinburgh Festival Fringe he won the Perrier Award with his show If I....
 The show was turned into a BBC television special in 2004.
 From 2003 to 2004, Martin wrote for Late Night with Conan O'Brien.
 In 2004, Martin had his own Comedy Central Presents stand-up special.
 His special was divided into three parts.
 In the first, he performed in a traditional stand-up comedy fashion.
 In the second segment, he used humorous drawings as visual aids, which would serve either as the punchline or a background.
 During the third segment, he played the guitar and put on a pseudo-play where he would strum his guitar while alternating between playing harmonica and talking; some of his comedian friends, wearing fairy and dragon costumes, acted according to the story he was telling, detailing the magical land from where his jokes came.
 Martin's mother and grandmother also appeared.

 Starting in late 2005, he was credited as a contributor on The Daily Show, on which he appeared as the named "Senior Youth Correspondent" and hosted a segment called "Trendspotting".
 He used this segment to talk about so-called hip trends among youth such as hookahs, wine, guerilla marketing and Xbox 360.
 A piece about social networking featured his profile on Myspace.
 On March 22, 2007, Martin made another appearance on The Daily Show, talking about the Viacom lawsuit against Google and YouTube.
-He is no longer a Daily Show contributor as of 2014.
+He stopped contributing to The Daily Show as of 2014.
 Before starting at The Daily Show, he was offered to audition for Saturday Night Live but turned it down due to the seven year commitment.

 He has recorded a comedy album titled These Are Jokes, which was released on September 26, 2006.
 This album also features Saturday Night Live member Will Forte and stand-up comedian Leo Allen.